MarcBruins/marcbruins.github.io/_posts/2019-01-05-store-secrets-safely-with-azure-keyvault-and-managed-identities.md

 This message tells us that we still forgot a step.
 We've granted our application an identity that is allowed to communicate with the key vault but we are not that allowed application.
 We are developing **locally** and our machine isn't allowed to access the key vault!

-  *If it already works then it means your are logged in with the correct identity through the az-login command and that that identity has access policies in the keyvault.
+  <em><small>If it already works then it means your are logged in with the correct identity through the az-login command and that that identity has access policies in the keyvault.
 If you continue this way it means that every developer needs a identity with access policies to the key vault which could be a hassle.
-If you don't want that, and/or you want to know the alternatives read on..*
+If you don't want that, and/or you want to know the alternatives read on..</small></em>

-### Granting our local machine a trusted identity
+## Granting our local machine a trusted identity
 In order to develop locally there is only one step that remains.
 We need to grant our local machine a identity that is trusted by the key vault. **There are two ways we can do this**.
 One is adding your own identity and log in locally with that identity.
 The other one is faking that you are the trusted application.

-#### Add your own identity and give it access policies
+### Add your own identity and give it access policies
 If your user is not added to the key vault then go ahead and do that.
 It works the same way as we have seen in *putting it all together* paragraph.
 It should look something like this:

 ![Add your own user to the key vault](../public/img/add-own-identity-to-key-vault.PNG)